 Although it is no longer on the AAP list of recommended screening tools, the Denver Developmental Screening Test is still used in many other countries.

-The Modified Checklist for Autism in Toddlers (M-CHAT) or Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) is a 20-question screening tool designed to assess children between 16 and 30 months old.
+The Modified Checklist for Autism in Toddlers (M-CHAT) or Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) is a 20-question screening tool designed to assess children at 18, 24 and 30 months old.

 It consists of 20 questions--the same questions are used at every age administered--about a child's verbal and non-verbal communication (both expressive and receptive), interest and interactions with other people, ability to pretend, and sensitivity to sound and movement.

 Each question is answered simply with "pass" or "fail."
 Every "fail" response receives one point.
 Depending on the total score, a child is identified as one of the following categories: